tinywasm/client/docs/ISSUE_BUG_MODES_COMPILATIONS.md

 ## Problem Description

-The TinyWasm package has a critical bug in the compilation mode switching mechanism.
+The WasmClient package has a critical bug in the compilation mode switching mechanism.
 While the system is designed to support three compilation modes (coding, debugging, production), the mode switching functionality is not working correctly.

 ## Expected Behavior

-The TinyWasm package should support three distinct compilation modes:
+The WasmClient package should support three distinct compilation modes:

 1. **Coding Mode** (`c`): Fast compilation using Go standard compiler with `GOOS=js GOARCH=wasm`
 2. **Debugging Mode** (`d`): TinyGo compilation with debug symbols (`-opt=1`)
 3. **Production Mode** (`p`): TinyGo optimized compilation (`-opt=z -no-debug -panic=trap`)

-When users call `TinyWasm.Change(mode)`, the system should:
+When users call `WasmClient.Change(mode)`, the system should:
 - Switch the active builder to the appropriate mode
 - Update internal state to reflect the new mode
 - Recompile the WASM file using the new compiler settings